webpack/changelog-v5/README.md

 - add `__system_context__` as context from System.js when using System.js as libraryTarget (since beta.15)
 - add bigint support for the DefinePlugin (since beta.15)
 - add bigint support for basic evaluations like maths (since beta.15)
+- remove ability to modify the compilation hash after the hash has been created
+- remove HotModuleReplacementPlugin multiStep mode